Dandenong Market Frequently Asked Questions ( FAQs )

 Do you have any maps or lists of traders in the Market?

-The most up-to-date information on our traders can be found on the Traders section of the website.
+Find the most up-to-date information on our traders on the Traders section of the website.
 There is also an interactive map of the Market to help you plan your visit.

-Can you tell me where to find restaurants and cafes in the area?
+Can you tell me where to find somewhere to eat at the Market?

 The Cafes and Takeaway Food section of the website provides a full list of the cafes and takeaway food outlets in the Market.